-- > Enable students to communicate accurately, appropriately and effectively in speech and - Enable students to understand and respond appropriately to what they hear, read and experience; - Encourage students to enjoy and appreciate variety of language; - > Complement students' other areas of study by developing skills of a more general application such as analysis, synthesis, drawing of inferences; - > Promote students' personal development and an understanding of themselves and others; - > Enjoy the experience of reading; - Understand and respond to literary texts in different forms; - > Communicate an informed personal response appropriately and effectively; - Appreciate different ways in which writers achieve their effects; - Experience literature's contribution to aesthetic, imaginative and intellectual growth.
+- Enable students to communicate accurately, appropriately and effectively in speech and writing; - Enable students to understand and respond appropriately to what they hear, read and experience; - > Encourage students to enjoy and appreciate variety of language; - Complement students' other areas of study by developing skills of a more general application such as analysis, synthesis, drawing of inferences; - > Promote students' personal development and an understanding of themselves and others; - Enjoy the experience of reading; - > Understand and respond to literary texts in different forms; - > Communicate an informed personal response appropriately and effectively; - > Appreciate different ways in which writers achieve their effects; - > Experience literature's contribution to aesthetic, imaginative and intellectual growth.

-Students will engage with a range of genres and text types to enhance their reading skills.
+Students will read a variety of texts suitable to their level of skill and maturity.

 They will focus on writers' use of language and style and the ways in which writers achieve effects and influence readers.
 Students will also study how influence may include fact, ideas, perspectives, opinions and bias.
-As developing writers themselves, students will practice a range of writing skills, including the ability to create and compose texts with a variety of forms and purposes such as descriptive, narrative, discursive, argumentative and persuasive.
-We will focus on the following text types: letter, report, article, journal, speech, interview and summary.
+As developing writers themselves, students will practice a range of writing skills, including the ability to create and compose texts with a variety of forms and purposes.
+Students will also develop their speaking and presenting skills.